Skip to main content

 10:30-10:45 Break

-10:45-12:15 Session 4 – Diversification and Recruitment Practices in History, International Affairs, and Related Social Studies/Social Sciences
+10:45-12:15 Session 4 – Diversification and Recruitment Practices in History, National Security, and Related Social Studies/Social Sciences

-• Bradley Woodworth, Professor of History, The University of New Haven
+• Bradley Woodworth, Professor of History, University of New Haven

-• Daria Kirjanov, Practitioner in Residence, Dept. of Modern Languages, The University of New Haven
+• Daria Kirjanov, Practitioner in Residence, Modern Languages Faculty, University of New Haven

-• Matthew Schmidt, Associate Professor of National Security/Homeland Security, The University of New Haven
+• Matthew Schmidt, Professor of National Security and Political Science, University of New Haven

-• Howard Stoffer, Professor of International Affairs, The University of New Haven
+• Howard Stoffer, Professor of National Security, University of New Haven

 1:15-3:00 Session 5 – Models for Local High School-University Collaborations with a Focus on Languages